Jersey club

-Jersey club (originally called Brick City club) is a style of electronic club music that originated in Newark, New Jersey in the early 2000s.
-It was pioneered by DJ Tameil and other members of the Brick Bandits crew, who were inspired by Baltimore club's uptempo hybrid of house and hip hop.
-Other young producers also pushed for the progression of this style of music in the late 2000s.
+Jersey club (originally called Brick City club) is a style of electronic club music that originated in Newark, New Jersey, in the late 90s/early 2000s.
+It was pioneered by DJ Tameil, Mike V, DJ Tim Dolla, and DJ Black Mic of the Brick Bandits crew, who were inspired by Baltimore club's uptempo hybrid of house and hip hop.
+Subsequent young producers pushed for the progression of the style in the late 2000s, bringing it to global audiences.

-Similarly to its Baltimore influences, Jersey club is an aggressive style defined by its fast, “bouncy” groove at tempos near 130–140 BPM, but more prominent use of staccato, chopped samples and heavy triplet kick patterns.
+Similarly to its Baltimore influences, Jersey club is an aggressive style defined by its fast, “bouncy” groove at tempos near 130–140 BPM, but more prominent use of staccato, chopped samples and heavy tresillo or shuffled triplet kick patterns.
 The style often consists of remixes of rap and R&B tracks.
 It is often accompanied by frenetic, competitive dances which have gained global popularity through viral videos.

 Style and characteristics

 Jersey club has been described as a "fast and aggressive dance music" with roots in the Baltimore club scene's fusion of house music and hip hop.
 By comparison with the Baltimore style, Jersey producers prioritize harder kick sounds and more extensively chopped samples.
-The distinctive "bounciness" of the style is a result of its triplet percussive pattern, often derived from the beat of Tapp's "Dikkontrol."
+The distinctive "bounciness" of the style is a result of its triplet percussive pattern, often credited to Tapp's "Dikkontrol."
 808 bass sounds and sampled breakbeats from Lyn Collins' "Think (About It)" are commonly employed, as well as varied pop culture references.
 Common audio programs used are Sony Acid Pro and FL Studio.

 Producers make use of "big kick drum triplets and vocal clips that call out dances, or chopped samples from top rap and R&B tracks," and construct the tracks on "anything from jog shuttle MP3 controllers to turntables and Serato."
 Brick Bandits member Dirty South Joe noted that "vocals are chopped, fragmented and layered over heavy bass kicks to deconstruct the source material, and rework it for the dance floor."
 He called it "aggressive, yet melodic and sexy."
 Billboard described it as "repetitive and loud [..]
 It lands somewhere between New York's vogue and Chicago's juke with a little bit of that nasty from Miami bass."
 DJ Sliink summarized it as "a more urban take to dance music with chopped vocals and breaks."